-Stock index futures pointed to a slightly lower open on Wall Street on Tuesday, with futures for the S&P 500 down 0.04 percent and Nasdaq 100 futures down 0.17 percent at 4.55 a.m.
-ET.
+Stock index futures pointed to a lower open on Wall Street on Monday, with concerns over the global economy dampening shares in Asia and Europe.

-(Reporting by Blaise Robinson; Editing by Catherine Evans)
+(Reporting by Sudip Kar-Gupta; Editing by Susan Fenton)